-United States Department of Justice Executive Office for Immigration Review Immigration Court [the court's location (city or town) and state] In the Matter o In the Matter of: [the respondent's name] A Number: [the respondent's A number] ORDER OF THE IMM IGRATION JUDGE Upon consideration of ["the respondent's" or "DHS's"] [title of motion], it is HEREBY ORDERED that the motion be $\square$ GRANTED $\square$ DENIED because: DHS does not oppose the motion.
+United States Depar Executive Office for In Immigratio [the court's location (cit mmigration Review on Court In the Matter of: [the respondent's name] A Number: [the respondent's A number] ORDER OF THE IMM IGRATION JUDGE - Upon consideration of ["the respondent's" or "DHS's"] [title of motion], it is HEREBY ORDERED that the motion be ☐ GRANTED ☐ DENIED because: DHS does not oppose the motion.
 The respondent does not oppose the m A response to the motion has not been Good cause has been established for th The court agrees with the reasons state The motion is untimely per Other: filed with the court. ne motion. ed in the opposition to the motion.
-Deadlines: ☐ The application(s) for relief must be filed by ☐ The respondent must comply with DHS biometrics instructions by Date [name] Immigration Judge To: [ ] A Certificate o ent was served by: [] Mail [] Po lien [] Alien c/o Custodial Officer aff ersonal Service
+Deadlines: The application(s) for relief must be fi The respondent must comply with DH The respondent must comply with DTI is biometrics instructions by Date [name] Immigration Judge To: [] A Date: Certificate o ent was served by: [] Mail [] Po Alien [] Alien c/o Custodial Officer ersonal Service